A Comprehensive Framework to Operationalize Social Stereotypes for Responsible AI Evaluations: Reflective exercise

 \subsection{Stereotype Resource Creation}

 Evaluating how stereotypes impact NLP model outputs requires societal data that capture such stereotypes.
-In this section, we will discuss different approaches used to build such datasets employed in NLP research.
+In this section, we discuss different approaches used to build such datasets employed in NLP research.

 \paragraph{Social psychology studies:} Historically, social psychology studies have provided a rich source of societal stereotypes that have been utilized to develop both resources and evaluation strategies for AI models~\cite{caliskan2017semantics}.
-These studies can contribute societal grounding regarding how a stereotype is perceived~\cite{fiske1991social,kite2022psychology}, as well as provide extensive examples of prevalent stereotypes about different groups of people~\cite{borude1966linguistic} that have been used in NLP evaluations \cite{bhatt-etal-2022-contextualizing}.
+These studies can contribute societal grounding regarding how a stereotype is perceived~\cite{fiske1991social,kite2022psychology}, as well as provide extensive examples of prevalent stereotypes about different groups~\cite{borude1966linguistic} that have been used in NLP evaluations \cite{bhatt-etal-2022-contextualizing}, and even lead to fine-tuning existing stereotype content models to LLM setting \citep{nicolas2024taxonomy, nicolas2024directionality}.

 \paragraph{Crowdsourcing studies:} NLP researchers have recently began adapting social-psychological resources to build NLP evaluation datasets for stereotypes at scale.
 Approaches such as StereoSet~\cite{nadeem2021stereoset} and CrowsPairs~\cite{nangia2020crows} addressed the need for scaling stereotype data via crowdsourcing platforms such as Mechanical Turk.
 This crowdsourced data, while exceptionally valuable, is often tied to recognizing stereotypes reflected in specific modalities (e.g., recognizing whether a particular text reflects a stereotype), and not as a stand-alone list of social stereotypes as societal knowledge.
 As a result, the number of identities and unique stereotypes captured in such resources tend to be relatively small.